Code-Institute-Submissions/oldhouse-newhome/README.md

 6. **Form** A [Bootstrap](https://getbootstrap.com/docs/4.3/components/forms/) contact form allows users send queries directly to the homeowner.

-7. **Links** [Bootstrap](https://getbootstrap.com/docs/4.3/components/buttons/) buttons and css formatted text links allow users readily access supplier websites, social links and a pdf of drawings.
+7. **Links** [Bootstrap](https://getbootstrap.com/docs/4.3/components/buttons/) buttons and css formatted text links, allow users readily access supplier websites, social links and a pdf of drawings.

-8. **Position** The [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/flex/) flex utility is used to position text.
+8. **Positioning** The [Bootstrap](https://etbootstrap.com/docs/4.3/utilities/flex/) flex utility is used to position text.

-### Existing Features- Responsiveness
+### Existing Features *Responsiveness*

 The website was designed using a mobile first approach.
 While no information is added or deleted depending on screen size, the order and orientation of some elements does change.
 Media queries together with the Bootstrap grid system and display classes are used to facilitate this responsiveness.